Testing for SARS-CoV-2 Infection

 Antigen Testing for SARS-CoV-2 Infection

-Antigen-based diagnostic tests (which detect viral antigens) are less sensitive than RT-PCR-based tests, but they have similarly high specificity when compared to RT-PCR-based tests.
+When compared with RT-PCR-based tests, antigen-based diagnostic tests (which detect viral antigens) are less sensitive but have a similarly high specificity.
 Antigen tests perform best early in the course of symptomatic SARS-CoV-2 infection, when the viral load is thought to be highest.
 When a person who is strongly suspected of having SARS-CoV-2 infection receives a negative result on an initial antigen test, repeat testing using a NAAT should be considered.
 Advantages of antigen-based tests are their low cost and rapid turnaround.
-The availability of immediate results makes them an attractive option for point-of-care tests in high-risk congregate settings where preventing transmission is critical.
+The availability of immediate results makes antigen-based tests an attractive option for point-of-care testing in high-risk congregate settings where preventing transmission is critical.
 Antigen-based tests also allow for repeat testing to quickly identify persons with SARS-CoV-2 infection.
-Currently, there are limited data to guide the use of rapid antigen tests to detect or exclude SARS-CoV-2 infection in asymptomatic persons or to determine whether a person who was previously confirmed to have SARS-CoV-2 infection is still infectious.4
+Currently, there are limited data to guide the use of rapid antigen tests to detect or exclude SARS-CoV-2 infection in asymptomatic persons or to determine whether a person who was previously confirmed to have SARS-CoV-2 infection is still infectious.11

 Serologic or Antibody Testing for Diagnosis of SARS-CoV-2 Infection